Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Performed multiple tests where i removed spouse/partners.
+    * Performed multiple tests where I removed spouse/partners.
 * :clipboard: RESULT:
     * Circles removed the person and the relationship, where there were no children involved.

 <br>

 * :hammer: TEST:
-    * Performed multiple tests where i partially completed the forms, leaving out required information.
+    * Performed multiple tests where I partially completed the forms, leaving out the required information.
 * :clipboard: RESULT:
     * The form would not submit unless all required information had been entered.

 <br>

 * :hammer: TEST:
-    * Performed multiple tests where i checked the 4 buttons available.
+    * Performed multiple tests where I checked the 4 buttons available.
 * :clipboard: RESULT:
     * All buttons behaved and worked as expected.